afex/hystrix-go/README.md

 // function we want to protect with a bulkhead func run(results chan hystrix.Result) {
-  // i.e. access an external service which may be abnormally slow or unavailable response, err := http.Get("http://service/") if err != nil {
+  // example: access an external service which may be slow or unavailable response, err := http.Get("http://service/") if err != nil {
     results <- hystrix.Result{ Error: err }
-    return
+  } else {
+    results <- hystrix.Result{ Result: response }
   }

-  results <- hystrix.Result{ Result: string(body) }
 }

 // function executed when the "run" function cannot be completed func fallback(results chan hystrix.Result) {
-  cached_result := // when primary service is unavailable, read from the cache instead results <- hystrix.Result{ Result: cached_result }
+  // example: when primary service is unavailable, read from a cache instead cached_result := ??? results <- hystrix.Result{ Result: cached_result }
 }